SimonJMurphy/SimonJMurphy.github.io/README.md

 ## PhD Position

-I have an opening for a PhD student to start late 2022 / early 2023.
-Here's the advert text, below.
-Reach out with any queries!
+_I have an opening for a PhD student to start late 2022 / early 2023.
+The advert text is below.
+Reach out with any queries!_

 The Centre for Astrophysics at the University of Southern Queensland is seeking applications for a fully-funded scholarship PhD position, to begin between 2022 November and 2023 February (flexible).
 The stipend totals $32,000 AUD per year for 3 years, plus an allowance for computing and travel.
 Details on the research interests in our Centre can be found at [https://astrophysics.usq.edu.au/](https://astrophysics.usq.edu.au/)